 Industrial demand has soared.
 Fueled by falling prices, industrial demand for natural gas has grown by 28% since 2009.
-Demand for gas in the chemical sector has nearly doubled and now makes up almost 50% of the total.
+Demand in the chemical sector has nearly doubled to almost 50% of the total.

 LNG exports have skyrocketed.
 Now shipping to over 45 countries, America's LNG exports exceed those of Qatar and Australia.
 The sector has attracted investments of over \$100 billion in the past decade.